Deerfield Parks and Recreation Summer Camps

 If you are entering your household information during the school year and prior to June 1st, please enter the grade that they are currently enrolled in.

 Errors in your child's age or grade can effect your ability to register.
-If you need to correct your child's birth date or grade, please contact Stephanie at 513.701.6977 or email@example.com.
+To correct your child's birth date or grade, please email email@example.com.

 Adults authorized to pick up your child from camp must be indicated on your child's member information for your account.
 A valid photo ID is required at the time of pick up.
 Changes made on your account for adults authorized to pick up your child must be made by the Wednesday prior to camp.
 Please notify the Camp Director if you make a change after the Wednesday prior to camp so that our rosters can be updated.